-ASUS CrashFree BIOS 2 Graduate
+ASUS CrashFree BIOS 2 Grant

 The CrashFree BIOS2 feature now includes the BIOS auto-recovery function in a support CD.
 Users can reboot their system through the support CD when a bootable disk is not available, and go through the simple BIOS auto-recovery process.
-ASUS motherboards now enable users to enjoy this protection feature without the need to pay for an optional ROM.
+ASUS motherboards now enable users to enjoy this protection feature without the need to pay for an optional ROM (See page 2-6).